 other sources of information and knowledge that the CSS Provider determines in its experience to be appropriate.

-The CSS Provider’s performance in ensuring the accuracy and quality of the REL Addresses is subject to Performance Standards.
-The Performance Standards applying in respect of the accuracy and quality of the REL Address shall be capable of being changed by the REC PAB from time to time.
-The REC PAB shall periodically review (and where appropriate change) these Performance Standards.
-In doing so, the REC PAB will aim to improve the accuracy and quality of REL Addresses, taking into account the wider impact on Consumers, including the costs and benefits of any changes to Performance Standards.
+The CSS Provider’s performance in ensuring the accuracy and quality of the REL Addresses is subject to Performance Levels.
+The Performance Levels applying in respect of the accuracy and quality of the REL Address shall be capable of being changed by the REC PAB from time to time.
+The REC PAB shall periodically review (and where appropriate change) these Performance Levels.
+In doing so, the REC PAB will aim to improve the accuracy and quality of REL Addresses, taking into account the wider impact on Consumers, including the costs and benefits of any changes to Performance Levels.

+At CSS Go Live, the Switching Operator shall have in place a plan, setting out the approach that the CSS Provider shall apply through to the end of the Financial Year, in order to meet the Address Quality Objective.

-In advance of each Financial Year, the CSS Provider shall prepare, in accordance with Good Industry Practice, a methodology setting out the approach that the CSS Provider will take during that Financial Year in order to meet the Address Quality Objective.
-The CSS Provider shall provide each such methodology to the REC PAB in advance of the relevant Financial Year, and the Code Manager shall publish the methodology on the REC Portal.
+In advance of each Financial Year, the Switching Operator shall prepare, in accordance with Good Industry Practice, a plan setting out the approach that the CSS Provider will take during that Financial Year in order to meet the Address Quality Objective.

+The plans developed by the Switching Operator in accordance with Paragraphs 2.5 and 2.6 shall include but not be limited to, the following aspects:

+the activities that will be undertaken by the CSS Provider together with timelines for completion, relevant targets and other success factors and any identified risks and their mitigations;

+details of any activities that will be required of other REC Parties to support the address quality activity undertaken by the CSS Provider, together with timelines for completion, relevant targets and other success factors and any identified risks and their mitigations;

+details of how progress against the activities as well as interim targets will be monitored and reported; and

+details of any other risks and issues or any other constraints that may impact the successful delivery of the plan.

+The Switching Operator shall provide each such plan to the REC PAB in advance of the relevant Financial Year, and the Code Manager shall publish the plan on the REC Portal.

-In preparing the methodology under Paragraph 2.5, the CSS Provider shall:
+In preparing the plan under Paragraph 2.6, the Switching Operator shall:

+provide in advance a timeframe for consultation, and the Code Manager shall publish the consultation timeframe on the REC Portal;

-consult with Market Participants and other interested parties;
+consult with Market Participants and other interested parties allowing for reasonable periods to review and respond;

 take into account consultation responses received; and

-provide a supplementary report to the REC PAB summarising the consultation responses received, and explaining the actions taken to address those responses (or, if no action has been taken, the justification for taking no action).
+provide a supplementary report to the REC PAB summarising the consultation responses received, and explaining the actions taken to address those responses (or, if no action has been taken, the justification for taking no action) The Code Manager shall publish this report of the REC Portal.

-The CSS Provider shall, during each Financial Year, follow the approach set out in the methodology prepared under Paragraph 2.5 for that Financial Year (subject to compliance with this Code).
+The Switching Operator shall follow the approach set out in the plan referenced under Paragraph 2.5 or 2.6 (subject to compliance with this Code).

-At the end of each Financial Year, the CSS Provider shall produce an annual report on how it has complied, during the previous year, with its methodology prepared under Paragraph 2.5.
-The CSS Provider shall send such report to the REC PAB and the Code Manager, and the Code Manager shall publish the methodology on the REC Portal.
+At the end of each Financial Year, the Switching Operator shall produce an annual report on how it has complied, during the previous year (or partial year, in the case of the plan referenced in Paragraph 2.5), with its plan provided under Paragraph 2.5 or 2.6.
+The Switching Operator shall send such report to the REC PAB and the Code Manager by 30 April each year, and the Code Manager shall publish alongside the plan on the REC Portal.

-Ensuring REL Address Quality (Registered Suppliers)
+Ensuring REL Address Quality